Ankr-network/ankr-docs/docs/game/unity/api-reference/eth-handler/get-transaction-receipt.md

 ## How to get contract events from receipt

 If contract method that you called emit event you can get it from [TransactionReceipt](https://github.com/Nethereum/Nethereum/blob/master/src/Nethereum.RPC/Eth/DTOs/TransactionReceipt.cs) on `ReceiptReceived` stage.
-But first you need to make [DTO corresponding to contract event](/game/unity/api-reference/contract/events-and-subscriptions#Event-nature).
+But first you need to create a [DTO corresponding to contract event](/game/extra/events-and-subscriptions#Event-nature).

 ```C++
 public void HandleReceipt(object sender, TransactionReceipt receipt)